 Product marketing vs. product management

-In simpler words, product marketing managers are responsible for bringing the voice of the customers to the product team, which is headed by product managers and is responsible for translating the information into user stories and features.
-Once developed, product marketing managers are then responsible for navigating the newly made product into the market and driving value and adaptation to it.
+Put simply, product marketing managers bring the voice of the customers to the product team, while product managers translate that information into actionable features.
+Product marketers then navigate the product into the market and drive value and adoption.

 How to plan an effective product marketing strategy?